biosustain/dsp_WorkShop_DataVizR/README.md

-# Data Visualization with R Workshop, Data Science Platform
+# Data Visualization with R Workshop: Data Science Platform

 Welcome to the **Data Visualization with R Workshop**!
 Below are two setup options: